TreeMap

 As its name indicates, PriorityQueue is a better choice when it’s used as a priority queue, that is, letting the lowest one be in the front of the queue.
 Retrieving the lowest, removing it and letting the next lowest value be in the front of the queue are fast, which are O(logn) operations.

-However, if sometimes we need to remove an arbitrary entry, not the lowest entry, and want to retrieve the lowest fast, in this case, TreeMap provides a better performance than PriorityQueue.
+However, if sometimes we need to remove an arbitrary entry, not the lowest entry, and want to retrieve the lowest fast, in this case, TreeMap provides a better overall performance than PriorityQueue.
 For example, we have a composite operation which has the following operations.

-1. Add a new element.
+1. Add a new entry.

-3. Retrieve the lowest value
+3. Retrieve the lowest entry.

-For PriorityQueue, the second step is slowest operation, which is O(n).
+For PriorityQueue, the second step is the slowest operation, which is O(n).
 So, the overall time cost of the composite operation using PriorityQueue is O(n).
 While using TreeMap, all three steps cost O(logn), so the overall time cost is O(logn).

 Check PriorityQueue Javadoc for more details.